 ….
 Or any other site where you have the capacity to deliver fresh content each and every month.

 One big advantage of this style of membership site is that you have a lot of backend sales opportunities (as long as the person remains a member).
 In other words, you get an opportunity to promote another related offer every time you deliver new content to your members.

-However, the churn rate (the number of people dropping out) can be high with an ongoing membership site.
+However, the churn or attrition rate (the number of people dropping out) can be high with an ongoing membership site.
 There are ways to reduce the churn rate, which we’ll talk about later in this course.
 Another way to improve retention/reduce churn is to select a different membership model, especially the fixed-term model.
 Which brings us to the next point…

 Model #2: The Fixed-Term Membership Site